alvaroloes/ocgen/README.md

 * Restore the backed file if there was an error in the write operation inside the `GenerateMethods`
 * How to handle classes that conforms to the protocols indirectly through another protocol?
 * Add instruction about how to execute it in every compilation
-* Handle other types correctly (not only objects and integers)

 ### Medium priority
 * Add concurrency